AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/workfront-integrations-1.md

 Workfront provides various integrations you can configure either directly from the Workfront application, or directly from another application by installing the Workfront add-in for that application.

-Some of these integrations are available at no additional&nbsp;cost, while other integrations require an additional purchase:
+Some of these integrations are available at no additional cost, while other integrations require an additional purchase:

 * [Get started with built-in (native) integrations](#get-started-with-built-in-native-integrations)
 * [Integrations available at no additional cost](#integrations-available-at-no-additional-cost)